gvwilson/fiction/iffy/index.md

 Now wasn't the time,
 especially not with Uncle Jack there.

-"How fast can that thing o yours move?"
+"How fast can that thing o' yours move?"
 Uncle Jack asked as the ship swelled on the screen.

 "Mach three and change," Wales replied.
 "Hang on."